Helicopter Money (Monetary Financing).

 Adair Turner, last chairman of the UK Financial Services Authority, adopted the idea as overt money finance.
 In his opinion, helicopter money is no more risky than present QE > Printing money to fund deficit is the fastest way to raise rates, Financial Times, 10 Nov 2014.

 Frank van Lerven has gathered a number of impressive case studies when government-issued money decisively contributed to overcoming deep-seated recessions and depressions.
 He has also written > A Guide to Public Money Creation: Outlining the Alternatives to Quantitative Easing, Positive Money, 28 April 2016.

 As conventional Quantitative Easing is ineffective in real economic terms and, on top of this, comes with undesired financial side effects (asset inflation and worsening of unequal distribution of wealth), helicopter money is an alternative instrument of economic policy and would undoubtedly be beneficial to a degree, particularly in countries where there is a high level of idle capacities and a serious lack of effective demand.

 On the other hand, the various ways of monetary financing have been presented as a first step towards sovereign money reform, to which, however, they contribute only marginally.
-The dysfunctional system of fractional reserve banking continues to exist such as it is.
+The problem-ridden and crisis-prone system of fractional reserve banking continues to exist such as it is.
 Budgetary and fiscal government policies, too, remain basically unchanged, including the high levels of indebtedness.
 Simply, deficit spending on the basis of interest-bearing bank credit is replaced with deficit spending on the basis of central bank credit free of interest.
 Within the present frame of central bank accountancy there is no way of issuing truly debt-free money.
 Seen like this, helicopter money is not really such a thrilling alternative to conventional sovereign debt under the present conditions of zero or even negative interest due to financial repression.

 In order to implement helicopter money, the central bank would need to be given the option of making direct contributions to the government budget.
 According to EU and US law such transactions are prohibited today, so that this strange prohibition of the sovereign from creating sovereign money on own account would need to be repealed or specified.